Do you buy guitars from the Australian public?

 If I consign a guitar through your business, do I need to tell my accountant about the sale?

 Yes.
-Consigned pieces do not figure in our annual accounts, hence the ATO would expect to find the necessary mercantile information concerning the sale amount (including profits made) in the annual tax records of our client.
+Consigned pieces do not figure in our annual accounts, hence the ATO would expect to find the necessary mercantile information concerning the sale amount (including profits made) in the annual tax records of the client who is consigning the guitar.